chausner/X9AEditor/X9A file format.md

 The overall file structure is based on the Yamaha YSFC file format as outlined in https://gist.github.com/chausner/158b70106369a72ef15ad4ec09e29d5e with the following differences:

 * The version number in the header is 6.0.0.
 * The only block types used are ELST, ESYS, DLST and DSYS.
+Starting with firmware version 2.0, two additional block types ELSE and DLSE occur.

-ELST and ESYS blocks contain metadata and reference the corresponding data blocks DLST and DSYS which store the actual voice/system data.
+ELST, ESYS and ELSE blocks contain metadata and reference the corresponding data blocks DLST, DSYS and DLSE which store the actual voice/system data.
-There should be exactly one block of each type in the file and the order should be ELST, ESYS, DLST, DSYS.
+There should be exactly one block of each type in the file and the order should be

+* ELST, ESYS, DLST, DSYS for firmware versions below 2.0.
+* ELST, ESYS, ELSE, DLST, DSYS, DLSE for firmware version 2.0 and above.

 ## Encoding